-7.7.1 Dances
+7.2.1 Dances

 While FCS recognizes that there are different convictions about dance, the school does not prohibit dancing as a matter of policy.
-However, we believe that, as with any thing the school does, standards and guidelines should be established that demonstrate the school's commitment to living and acting in a way that is glorifying to God.
-In an effort to honor this commitment the following guidelines regarding dances have been established:
+However, we believe that, as with anything the school does, standards and guidelines should be established that demonstrate the school's commitment to living and acting in a way that is glorifying to God.
+To honor this commitment, the following guidelines regarding dances have been established: